The creation of pliers

 The creation of a pair of water pump pliers

-The KNIPEX Cobra® is the most popular pair of water pump pliers in the world.
+The KNIPEX Cobra® is our most popular water pump pliers.
 Let us show how it is made here.

 This is how a pair of KNIPEX pliers is made

 From the delivery of the raw steel to the packaging in the final production: the path of a pair of KNIPEX Cobra® high-tech water pump pliers is illustrated in several parts with pictures from our production.

 We show you that next to the machines and the pliers, KNIPEX is primarily about people - they play an important role in the creation process of our products.

 The raw material is supplied by trucks from the steel mill.
 The tool steel is stored on the stock rack.
 Up to 1,200 tons of the steel wires supplied as coils can be stored here.
 Our KNIPEX Cobra® is in one of the coils.